PersiaML/tutorials/src/customization/index.md

   resources:
     limits:
       memory: "8Gi"
       cpu: "2"
 ```
 _more advanced features: See [kubernetes-integration](../kubernetes-integration/index.md)_

 ### Docker Compose Launcher

 `.docker.env` and `docker-compose.yml` are the files you can customize when launching PERSIA training task with docker-compose.
-Following are steps to customize a PERSIA training task.
+The following are steps to customize a PERSIA training task.

 <!-- We have prepared the `.docker.env` and `docker-compose.yml` files for you to launch the PERSIA training task with docker-compose.
 Following are steps to update the PERSIA task. -->